What is Restylane?

-Dr. Shah’s office is located in Chicago in the Water tower Building.
+Dr. Shah’s office is located in Chicago, IL in the Water tower Building.

 There are important considerations for having filler injected into your face.
 First of all, the consideration of what type of filler is best for your specific concern is important.
 The actual technique is also very important consideration as injection around the mouth, eyes, nose can all have potential complications.
 An experienced injector will have less side effects than a novice injector.

 Restylane L has lidocaine pre-mixed into the product.

 Restylane has an HA concentration of 20mg/ml and is made up of NASHA version of HA.

 Restylane was FDA approved in 2003 with a further indication for the lips in 2011.
 Restylane-L was FDA approved in 2010 while Restylane Silk was FDA approved in 2014.

 Restylane is cross-linked with BDDE which is 1,4-butanediol diglycidyl ether.